Tools and Hardware

 Publishing

-This site is built and published using 11ty — a static site generator — and served by Netlify, secured via https thanks to a free certificate from Let's Encrypt.
+Built with 11ty — a static site generator — and served by Netlify, secured via HTTPS with a free certificate from Let's Encrypt.

-The site is typeset in Source Sans Pro and Playfair Display served from Google Fonts.
+Typeset in Source Sans 3 and Playfair Display, served from Google Fonts.

 Code

-All CSS is modern CSS using cascade layers and container queries.
+All CSS is modern CSS using cascade layers and container queries — no Tailwind, no utility frameworks.
 Source code is on GitHub.